bio-tools/biotoolsDocs/IFB_tools.rst

    "**Library**", "A collection of components that are used to construct other tools.  bio.tools scope includes component libraries performing high-level bioinformatics functions but excludes lower-level programming libraries."

 A single *bio.tools* entry is annotated with one or more types, reflecting different facets of the tool described by the entry.
+Be sure to understand the type(s) of tool you have, because it determines the information that's expected.

+ bio.tools entries
+""""""""""""""""""
-Before you do anything, you should carefully decide what new entries are required to adequately describe your tools.
+Before you do anything, you should carefully plan what new entries (if any) are required to adequately describe your tools.
 A few general suggestions:

 1. A discrete tool - one which is clearly an individual distinct entity - should have it's own entry.
 This is the case for most *command-line tools* and *desktop applications*.
 2. *bio.tools* aims to catalogue *unique* tool functionality.
-For example, an R package for the Bioconductor suite is derived from a pre-existing command-line tool, but has essentially the same functionality: these can be described by a single entry.
+Different implementations but with esesentially the same functionality can be described by a sigle entity, *e.g.* a command-line tool that is later adapted into an R package for the Bioconductor suite, or which is served online via a Galaxy server.
 3. In some cases, *e.g.* complex software packages, it's not obvious whether to have one or multiple entries.
 Pick the option which mostly clearly illustrates the tool's functionality to end-users.
 4. Tool collections should be described by multiple entries.
-For example, one entry to describe a *suite*, and multple other entries to describe the individual tools included in that suite.
+For example, an entry to describe a *suite*, and multple other entries to describe the individual tools within that suite.
 5. Software with multiple interfaces should be described by a single entry.
-For example, a *command-line tool* whose functionality is also available via a *web application* would be described by one entry with 2 tool type annotations.
-Similarly,  a *database portal* with a *web API* can be described by a single entry.
+For example, a *command-line tool* whose functionality is also available via a *web application*, or a *database portal* with a *web API*.
 6. Many *database portals* provide multiple interfaces for the typical database functions (browse, deposit, search, visualise, analyse and download).
 Usually one entry will suffice, but sometimes multiple entries are better, *e.g.* where there are multiple analysis tools.
-7. Very complex entities such as *Bioinformatics portals* should not try to describe everything in a single entry.
-Use a single entry for the portal, and then multiple other entries to describe the things aggregated by the portal.
+7. For very complex entities such as *Bioinformatics portals*, do not try to describe everything in a single entry.
+Use a single entry for the portal, and multiple other entries for the things aggregated by the portal.

 .. tip::
-   In all cases, keep the end-user in mind and try to describe your tools in a way that will make the functionality clear to them.
+   In all cases, keep the end-user in mind and try to describe your tools in a way that will be clear to them.
 If you're not sure, mail `registry-support <mailto:registry-support@elixir-dk.org>`_ for help.

 4. Describe your tools
 ----------------------